Sonarr/Sonarr/CONTRIBUTING.md

 # How to Contribute #

 We're always looking for people to help make Sonarr even better, there are a number of ways to contribute.
-To get started, <a href="http://www.clahub.com/agreements/NzbDrone/NzbDrone">sign the Contributor License Agreement</a>.

 ## Documentation ##
 Setup guides, FAQ, the more information we have on the wiki the better.